SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-01-Setup/README.md

 # Exercise 01 - Setup

 ## 1. SAP Web IDE Full-Stack
 The primary development tool for this hands-on is [SAP Web IDE Full Stack](https://help.sap.com/viewer/825270ffffe74d9f988a0f0066ad59f0/CF/en-US/c175c03da2534e4b9b3ea28687f6cb0a.html) - a browser-based IDE to easily develop, test, build, deploy, and extend role-based, consumer-grade apps for business users.
-For the sake of simplicity, we will refer the SAP Web IDE Full-Stack tooling as Web IDE Full-stack or simply Web IDE in the current documentation.
+For the sake of simplicity, we will refer to the 'SAP Web IDE Full-Stack' as 'Web IDE Full-stack' or simply 'Web IDE' in the current documentation.

-In order to use Web IDE Full-Stack, you would normally need to configure the service and assign  appropriate authorizations, etc. For the purposes of this session, the user account provided by the instructor to you is preconfigured to access the Web IDE tooling.
+In order to use Web IDE Full-Stack, you would normally need to configure the service and assign appropriate authorizations, etc. For the purpose of this session, the user account provided to you by the instructor is preconfigured to access the Web IDE tool.

 Access Web IDE Full-Stack by simply [clicking here](https://webidecp-aevblwuamw.dispatcher.hana.ondemand.com/) and using the login information provided to you.